CADLAB-io/CADLAB.io-swarm-stack/README.md

 If you see the error **"The URL you entered doesn't seem to point to any server or there is no valid ssl certificate installed."** when setting up an integration with an external Git provider, it usually means one of the following:

 1. **Typo in the URL** — Verify the hostname is correct, the scheme is `https://`, and there are no extra slashes or misspellings.
-2. **Self-signed certificate** — Your self-hosted GitLab, GitHub Enterprise, or BitBucket Data Center may be using a certificate signed by a private CA that CADLAB does not trust by default.
+2. **Self-signed certificate** — Your self-hosted GitLab, GitHub Enterprise, BitBucket Data Center, or Gitea may be using a certificate signed by a private CA that CADLAB does not trust by default.
 Place the signing authority's CA certificate in the `certificates` directory and set `custom_ca_pem` in `cadlab.json` as described in [Self-signed certificates on external Git providers](#self-signed-certificates-on-external-git-providers).

 ## Changing CADLAB configurations